 Chimeric antigen receptor T-cell (CAR-T Cell) therapy

-This exciting new form of immunotherapy is showing great promise worldwide in patients with leukaemia and myeloma who have not responded to conventional therapies.
+This exciting new form of immunotherapy is also showing great promise worldwide in patients with leukaemia and myeloma who have not responded to conventional therapies.

-The first recombinant von Willebrand Factor replacement has recently been licensed for use in Europe, thus reducing use of blood products to treat this condition.
+The first recombinant von Willebrand Factor replacement has recently been licensed for use in Europe.
+Thus reducing use of blood products to treat this condition.

-Dr Michelle Lavin and Professor James O’Donnell, of the National Coagulation Centre, St James’s Hospital and Irish Centre for Vascular Biology, RCSI, had the distinction of publishing a review paper on the management of low von Willebrand factor levels in ‘Blood’, the most prestigious journal in haematology.
+Dr Michelle Lavin and Professor James O’Donnell, of the National Coagulation Centre, owing to St James’s Hospital and Irish Centre for Vascular Biology, RCSI, had the distinction of publishing a review paper on the management of low von Willebrand factor levels in ‘Blood’, the most prestigious journal in haematology.

 For haemophilia patients who have inhibitors and are therefore resistant to factor replacement therapy, the monoclonal antibody emicizumab has shown marked reduction in frequency of bleeding.